mpdf/mpdf.github.io/what-else-can-i-do/line-breaking.md

 modification_time: 2015-08-05T12:00:06+00:00
 ---

-The algorithm for determining automatic line breaks was completely rewritten in mPDF v6.0 - the following notes apply to mPDF &gt;= 6.0
+The algorithm for determining automatic line breaks was completely rewritten in mPDF v6.0 - the following notes apply to mPDF >= 6.0

 Line breaks will be allowed at: